|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Rum and whiskey are the best choices for a spiked mango iced tea.
-In this recipe, the two come together in spectacular fashion.
-The fruit flavor actually comes from the rum, and it's backed up by a very smooth Canadian whisky.
-Plus, unlike the Long Island iced tea and similar "tea" mixed drinks, this one actually includes real tea!
+Rum and whiskey are the best choices for a spiked mango iced tea, and in this recipe, the two come together in the most spectacular fashion.
+The fruit flavor actually comes from the rum, and it's backed up by a very smooth Canadian whiskey.
+Plus, unlike the Long Island iced tea and similar "tea" mixed drinks, this one actually includes real tea.
 It's a delicious, refreshing, and quick drink that can easily become one of your new favorite summertime cocktails.

 Gather the ingredients.